iamshaunjp/php-mysql-tutorial/README.md

 All the course files for the PHP &amp; MySQL for Beginners tutorial on The Net Ninja YouTube channel.

 # how to use
-To see the code for a particular lesson, be sure to select that lesson branch from the branch dropdow (top-left).
+To see the code for a particular lesson, be sure to select that lesson branch from the branch dropdown (top-left).